 - Enter best practices paragraph content so your subscribers know how they were added to your list

-- Set up your Subscribe settings and page and branding.
+- Set up your Subscribe settings and pages

-- Set up your Unsubscribe settings and page and branding.
+- Set up your Unsubscribe settings and pages

-- Set up your Forward to a Friend page and branding.
+- Set up your Forward to a Friend pages

-- Be sure to click Save and Publish to make your pages live for subscribers.
+- Be sure to click Save and Publish to make your pages public

-- Build your email design in Modern Editor.
-Quickly design beautiful, fluid emails that render across every screen — from mobile to tablet to desktop.
+- Build your email design.
+Quickly design beautiful, responsive emails that render across every screen.

 - A/B testing.
-A/B test from name, subject line or two different email designs.
+A/B test from names, subject lines, or two different email designs.

 - Segment your subscriber list.
 Send your email to targeted subscribers using segmentation.